camunda/camunda-docs-manual/content/reference/rest/batch/get-statistics-query.md

 ---

-title: "Get Batches"
+title: "Get Batch Statistics"
-weight: 10
+weight: 50

 menu:
   main:
-    name: "Get List"
+    name: "Get Statistics"
-    identifier: "rest-api-batch-get-query"
+    identifier: "rest-api-batch-get-statistics-query"
     parent: "rest-api-batch"
-    pre: "GET `/batch`"
+    pre: "GET `/batch/statistics`"

 ---

-Query for batches that fulfill given parameters.
+Query for batch statistics that fulfill given parameters.
 Parameters may be the properties of batches, such as the id or type.
-The size of the result set can be retrieved by using the [GET query count]({{< relref "reference/rest/batch/get-query-count.md" >}}).
+The size of the result set can be retrieved by using the [GET statistics query count]({{< relref "reference/rest/batch/get-statistics-query-count.md" >}}).

 # Method

-GET `/batch`
+GET `/batch/statistics`

 # Parameters